-The game is relatively easy to set up, especially with pre-made boards.
-The board is simply laid out in the middle of a table, and the tiles are placed beside the board alongside the score pot, movement coin cup, and the shuffled event card deck.
+The game is relatively easy to set up.
+Coins are simply laid out in the middle of a table to create the board, and then to the side are placed the score pot, movement coin cup, and the shuffled event card deck.

-Every time a player lands on a space, the space will activate and then change its activation status.
+Every time a player lands on a space, the space will activate and then change its activation status; which is represented by flipping the coin over.
 Activation statuses are “gain”, “lose”, and “event”, and will change in that order, resetting to gain on the third activation.

 Activation effects are as listed:

-- Gain: Every time a player lands on a gain space they will take 2 coins from the score pot, and take an activation tile from beside the board, setting it down on the “lose” symbol.
+- Gain: The starting status of all coins on the board.
+Every time a player lands on a gain space they will take 2 coins from the score pot, and flip the coin over to its other side to set it to the “lose” status.

-- Event: After landing on an event tile, the player will take a card from the event deck and read it’s effect out loud to the group.
-The card’s event takes effect, then the activation tile is taken from the space, turning it back into a “gain” space.
+- Event: After landing on an event tile, the player will take the card from the space and read it’s effect out loud to the group.
+The card’s event takes effect, the card is discarded, and the coin is turned back to its original side and becomes a “gain” space again.

-Although it is not required, it is considered good sportsmanship in the Rendi to return the movement coins to other players.
-However, in Eala cultures is it considered rude to do so as it is seen as a form of bragging.
+Although it is not required, it is considered good sportsmanship in the Rendi for movement coins to remain with their players after a game.
+However, in Eala cultures is it considered rude for the winner to not take the movement coins, as it is seen as a form of bragging.